aplteam/Tatin/docs/TatinForContributors.md

 Tatin is published under the MIT license, so everybody is welcome to contribute to the code.
 It is not owned by anybody; it is rather a community project.

+This document also discusses how to execute the test suite and how to build a new version of Tatin.

-This is not an introduction into how to contribute to a project that is hosted on GitHub.
+However, this is not an introduction into how to contribute to a project that is hosted on GitHub.
 If you are not familiar with that then google for "contribute to a github project".

-This document also discusses how to execute the test suite and how to build a new version of Tatin.

 ## Requirements